cosmosking2050/API/1.3/README.md

 There are two ways of making API requests:

 <code>GET Request</code>  - with URL encoded key/value pairs.
 <code>POST Request</code> - with XML data passed inside an 'xml' variable.

 <h3>Authentication</h3>

-Authenticating an API call can be done in two ways:
+Authenticating your API call can be done in two ways:

 <code>apikey</code> – Each request must contain the accounts API KEY and MD5() encoded password.
 <code>username</code> - Each request must contain the username and MD5() encoded password.